pangenome/odgi/docs/rst/tutorials/detect_complex_regions.rst

     odgi build -g chr8.pan.gfa -o chr8.pan.og --threads 2 -P

 The last command creates a file called ``chr8.pan.og``, which contains the input graph in ``odgi`` format.
-This graph contains
-88 haploid, phased human genome assemblies from 44 individuals, plus the chm13 and GRCh38 reference genomes.
+This graph contains the contigs of 88 haploid, phased human genome assemblies from 44 individuals, plus the chm13 and GRCh38 reference genomes.

 -----------------------------------
 Obtain the depth over the pangenome